Qiyang-Q/Pose/README.md

     ln -s /your/path/to/onepose_datasets $REPO_ROOT/data/onepose_datasets
     ```

-3. Run Structure-from-Motion for the data sequences
+3. Run Structure-from-Motion for the data sequences (for train and inference on OnePose)

     Reconstructed the object point cloud and 2D-3D correspondences are needed for both training and test objects:
     ```python